 (30-40‰) may cause declines in Codium fragile growth.
-Phyllophora is recorded within full marine salinity, however, it may not be sufficiently abundant or be out-competed by other red seaweeds in full salinity.
-Therefore, a long-term change to full salinity (30-40‰) may change the character of the biotope, so that they are replaced by more diverse sheltered rock Saccharina latissima biotopes (e.g. IR.LIR.K.Slat).
+Phyllophora are recorded within full marine salinity, however may not be sufficiently abundant or out-competed by other red seaweeds to dominate the habitat in full salinity.
+Therefore a long-term change to full salinity (30-40‰) may change the character of the biotope, so that they are replaced by more diverse sheltered rock Saccharina latissima biotopes (e.g. IR.LIR.K.Slat).
 Resistance has been assessed as 'None', resilience as 'Medium'.
 The sensitivity of this biotope to an increase in salinity has been assessed as 'Medium'.